ibm-cloud-docs/power-iaas/generating-estimate.md

 | Number of volumes	Required:   |   Specify the number of volumes that you need.                                  |
 | Tier	                        |   Choose from Tier 0, Tier 1, Tier 3, Fixed IOPs or a combination of these tiers.|
 | Total storage (GB)	        |   Enter the amount of volume that you need.                                     |
-{: caption="Table 2.
-UI fields in estimating a storage volume" caption-side="top"}
+{: caption="UI fields in estimating a storage volume" caption-side="top"}

 #### Estimating a shared processor pool